 She pulls a rolled-up scarf from her bag, nearly dumping Quincy’s filter mask on the floor.
 It’s not delicate, it could handle it, but he catches it even so, dolphin fast.
 Westyard’s gaze is on him, bladed and appraising.
 Quincy puts his mask back on and looks away while Falak presents the scarf to Westyard.

 “The guards would not release to me the old one, they said it was evidence and to be incinerated.
 I did not have the money to purchase it back for you and I was scared to press the issue.
-You know how it is with cops, they are all bastards or however the phrase is done.
+You know how it is with cops, they are all bastards.
 I am sorry, Vhatair…”

 He takes it from her.
 If Quincy’s not mistaken, his fingers brush hers and he lingers there for a whole fuck of a lot longer than he is entitled.
 But he pulls away before Quincy can say anything.

 Westyard wraps it around his neck, looking a bit smug considering it’s only a scarf.
 Falak shakes out an old, black-stained overshirt that was crumpled at the very bottom of the bag, and hands it over for Westyard to put on.
 Now he is street-worthy and entirely unremarkable.
 Beaten-up men in shabby clothes are nothing odd Beinchann Fountain.

 “So,” Westyard says after getting resettled.
 “You’re Quincy, are you, lad?”

 “I wrote about you,” Falak says before Quincy can demand from where Westyard has pulled his name.
 “Nothing much, dear, just that you were living with me and such things.”